advaithg/hack-kitchen-s21/README.md

 # hack-kitchen-s21
-A repository for hack kitchen by team bergerts!
+A repository for hack kitchen by team bergers!